denniszielke/phoenix/challenges.4.md

 ![](/img/challenge4.png)

-## Here's what you'll learn:
+---

+## What you will learn

-> - How to set up and configure ingress
+- How to set up and configure ingress
-> - Learn how Helm facilitates the deployment of complex container dependencies
+- Learn how Helm facilitates the deployment of complex container dependencies
-> - How to gain insights into your application performance using Application Insights
+- How to gain insights into your application performance using Application Insights
-> - How to rollback a deployment
+- How to rollback a deployment

+---

 ## 1. Containerize the go-calc-backend